Research Cores for Scientists

 Longitudinal Biofluids Core

-Target ALS supports a growing biorepository of longitudinal CSF, blood, and urine samples from people diagnosed with ALS and control participants enrolled in our global natural history study.
-These samples are stored at, and distributed worldwide from the Target ALS Repository at the Barrow Neurological Institute and are linked with de-identified clinical, demographic, and genomic data.
+A growing biorepository of longitudinal CSF, blood, and urine samples from ALS and control participants is stored and distributed globally, linked with de-identified clinical, demographic, and genomic data.

 Icon